Web Style Guide

 Capitalization

-The University as a whole has adopted a down casing style, which means that we always err on the side of lowercasing words.
+The University has adopted a down casing style, which means that we always err on the side of lowercasing words.
 This is because uppercase letters force readers to take a slight pause, which in turn reduces usability.
 It also helps to ensure consistency across all our sites in terms of capitalization.

 The University follows the Chicago Manual of Style for casing.
 Please refer to the links below for information regarding specific items: